maczniak/dev_diary/reading/programming_rust.md

 In Rust, generics are the more common choice.
 The first advantage is speed.
  There's no need for dynamic dispatch.
 The second advantage is that not every trait can support trait objects.
-Tratis support several features, such as static methods, that work only with generics.<br>
+Traits support several features, such as static methods, that work only with generics.<br>
 Everything defined in a trait `impl` must actually be a feature of the trait; if we wanted to add a helper method, we would have to define it in a separate `impl` block.<br>
 Rust lets you implement any trait on any type, as long as either the trait or the type is introduced in the current crate.
-Either the trait or the type must be new in the current crqte.
+Either the trait or the type must be new in the current crate.
 This is called the *coherence rule*.
 It helps Rust ensure that trait implementations are unique.
 You code can't `impl Write for u8`, because both `Write` and `u8` are defined in the standard library.<br>